iskalchev/ThermoBeacon/README.md

         scan                Scan for ThermoBeacon devices
         identify            Identify a device
         query               Query device for details
-        dump                Dump logged data
+        mqtt                Queries the values and then publishes via mqtt dump                Dump logged data

     optional arguments: